Make It Happen

 GETTING FUNDING

-We advise you to contact your local county council or PPN (Public Participation Network) about what funding opportunities are available to you and your group.
-Earlier on in the lockdown, county council’s across the country made some funding schemes available to groups responding to COVID-19.
-Check it out here and see if there are any schemes available to your group
+We advise you to contact your local county council or PPN (Public Participation Network) about what funding opportunities are available to your community.

 GETTING IN TOUCH WITH THE COUNTY COUNCIL